SEIR-0911/u4_django_fullstack/README.md

 - At least 4 Back end paths (Index and Show of Venues and Events at each venue)
 - A functioning SPA built with React, or with Django Views
 - A front-end Router that has a landing page with each Venue, with clickable links to see the individal shows belonging to each
-- At least 1 additional route of Create, Update, or Delete for at least 1 of your models
+- At least 1 additional route of Create, Update, or Delete for at least 1 of your models across the front end

-We will be presenting our projects Thursday 4/6 11AM EST
+Projects will be due Tuesday 11/21 at 1:30PM EST